 Sugary Drinks Don’t Hydrate You (Water Does!)

-Coffee, tea, alcohol, soft and sugary drinks are all diuretics and will cause not only the loss of water, but they will also diminish the body’s water reserves.
-In normal conditions, your body needs to replace the fluids it has lost throughout the day.
+While many people consume beverages such as coffee, tea, alcohol, soft and sugary drinks, water should be your primary choice for hydration.
+These beverages are all diuretics and will cause not only the loss of water, but they will also diminish the body’s water reserves.
 Most fluids should be replaced by drinking pure water.
 The rest you should get from fruit, vegetables, and their juices.